svlad-90/DMA_Plantuml/README.md

 Where am I?

-You are inside the header of the DMA_Plantuml concept - the poor man's C++ to platuml converter
+You are on the page of the DMA_Plantuml project - the poor man's C++ to platuml converter

 What it does?
-It allows you to declare a metadata for your classes, which is then allows your application to produce plantuml class diagrams regarding its own entities.
+It allows you to declare a metadata of your classes, which is then used to produce plantuml class diagrams.
+In other words, with it your application starts to contain data regarding its own design.

 ## Motivation: